nirtamir2/ai-sdk-slides/slides.md

 <!--
 Before we dive in, let me introduce myself.
-I'm Nir Tamir, a senior frontend developer passionate about open source and tooling.
+I"m Nir Tamir, a senior frontend developer passionate about open source and tooling.
 I work with early-stage startups, helping them leverage cutting-edge technologies like AI.
 -->

 ---